taldoron84/xap-docs-sbp/first-real-time-big-data-analytics-app.markdown

 Our solution therefore uses 2 modules for persisting and processing data, as follows:

-- The feeder module persists raw tweets (the data) in the Space (IMDG)--The feeder partitions the Tweets using their ID (assumed to be globally unique) to achieve a scalable solution with rapid insertion of tweets into the Space.
+- The feeder write raw tweets into the Space (IMDG)-- The tweets are routed to their relevant partition using their ID (assumed to be globally unique).
+This makes the solution scalable.
 - The processor module implements the **Map** / **Reduce** algorithm that processes tweets in the Space, resulting in real-time word counts.
-The tweets are then moved from the Space to the historical data store located in an Apache Cassandra Big-Data Store --The processor implements a workflow of events using the IMDG ability to store transient data in-memory and trigger processing activity in-memory.
+The tweets are then moved from the Space to the historical data store.
+The processor performs the following steps:
-The processor's **Map** phase has the following logical steps:

 1. Tokenizes tweets into maps of tokens and writes them to the Space (triggered by the writing of raw tweets to the Space).
-1. Filters unwanted words from the maps of tokens and writes the filtered maps to the Space (triggered by the writing of maps of tokens to the Space).
+2. Filters unwanted words from the maps of tokens and writes the filtered maps to the Space (triggered by the writing of maps of tokens to the Space).
-1. Generates a token counter per word, distributing the counters across the grid partitions for scalability and performance (triggered by the writing of filtered maps of tokens to the Space).
+3. Generates a token counter per word, distributing the counters across the grid partitions for scalability and performance (triggered by the writing of filtered maps of tokens to the Space).

 The processor's **Reduce** phase aggregates the local results into global word counters.

 # Implementing the Solution